kmarci9/IMDB-scraper/README.md

 # IMDB-scraper

-Imdb Scraper, retrieves the top 20 movie from imdb and adjusts their ratings based on the number of oscars and review numbers Finally writes out the result to a csv file.
+Imdb Scraper, retrieves the top 20 movie from imdb and adjusts their ratings based on the number of oscars and review numbers, Finally writes out the result to a csv file.

 ## Installation